 2017 BPS Hall of Honor Inductees

-On Thursday, October 5, 2017, Batavia Public School District 101 will welcome eight individual inductees into its Hall of Honor at Batavia High School.
+On Thursday, October 5, 2017, Batavia Public School District 101 welcomed eight individual inductees into its Hall of Honor at Batavia High School.
 View gallery of photos from the event.

 The BPS Hall of Honor was initiated by BPS101 and the Batavia Foundation for Educational Excellence to promote pride in Batavia Public Schools and to honor alumni, faculty, and friends who have made outstanding accomplishments in their communities and personal lives since they have been associated with District 101.